akassama/igniter-cms/README.md

 To see how configurations are used, review the code in AdminController or other controllers located in the `app/Controllers` directory.

 ### Helper Functions
-There is a global helper with several functions available to ease the development process:
+There are multiple helper functions available to ease the development process:
+* Authentication Helpers: `app/Helpers/auth_helper.php`
-* Global Functions Helpers: `app/Helpers/global_functions_helper.php`
+* Data Helpers: `app/Helpers/data_helper.php`

 ### Usage
 Refer to the detailed documentation for information on using the application's features, API endpoints, and development guidelines.
-The documentation is available here: [Igniter CMS Documentation](https://igniter-cms.aktools.net/docs)
+The documentation is available here: [Igniter CMS Documentation](https://abdouliekassama.com/projects/igniter-cms/docs)

 ### API
 The application includes a fetch-only RESTful API.
 Refer to the documentation for available endpoints and usage instructions.
 API keys may be required for authentication.